 As part of this D.Min. program, all students are required to complete a doctoral project, which serves as the capstone of the D.Min. program.
 It is an opportunity for students to connect knowledge gained from their coursework with the concrete realities of their ministries:

-- and designing a new ministry initiative to address that challenge which must then be implemented and assessed.
+- Designing a new ministry initiative to address that challenge which must then be implemented and assessed

 As a part of our mission to commit to the development of missional organizations, we have developed partnerships with various ministries and organizations in order to focus the class discussions on their particular context and apply theory to the issues relevant to the partner ministry organizations.